grafana/grafana/docs/sources/tutorials/stack_guide_graphite.md

 - Carbon is the graphite ingestion daemon responsible for receiving metrics and storing them.
-- Graphite-api is light weight version of graphite-web with only the HTTP api and is responsible for executing metric queries.
+- Graphite-api is light weight version of graphite-web with only the HTTP API and is responsible for executing metric queries.
 - Grafana as the frontend to visualize metrics and the tool to help you build metric queries that will make the most out of your collected metrics.